VCU Faculty Mentoring Program

 Semi Ryu, Kinetic Imaging, School of the Arts

-- Candid conversations from one-to-one advice and support
+- Candid conversations providing trusted, one-to-one advice from senior faculty

 Expectations